xingyuHuxingyu/DynamicPO/README.md

 The extracted files include the training and validation splits used for SFT and preference optimization.

 Our data preprocessing and construction pipeline follows prior LLM-based recommendation work, mainly based on [LLaRA](https://arxiv.org/pdf/2312.02445) and [S-DPO](https://arxiv.org/pdf/2406.09215).
-Currently, we provide the processed LastFM data for quick reproduction.
+Currently, we provide the processed **LastFM** data for quick reproduction.
+We recommend that future researchers use **LastFM** first when validating their ideas and reproducing the pipeline, and only then move to **Goodreads** and **Steam**, since these two datasets usually require more computation than **LastFM**.

 ## Quick Start

-The main experiment in this repository is the DMPO-based DynamicPO pipeline.
+The main experiment in this repository is the **DMPO-based DynamicPO pipeline**.
 We provide separate scripts for:

 - `DMPO` baseline
 - `DynamicPO_DMPO` main experiment